Altamurenza/The-Lazys-Favorite-Trainer/README.md

 Features:
-- All the necessary, fun, handy, and semi-harmless features to play with.
+- A collection of essential, fun, handy, and "semi-harmless" features to play around with.
-- Modern and Dynamic UI (adjustable position, scale, width, and height)
+- Modern and dynamic UI with adjustable position, scale, width, and height.

 Requirements: